shubhu1006/Build-enironment-for-atmel-based-custom-boards/README.md

 	- avr-gcc -g -mmcu=atmega8 -o demo.elf demo.o
 	- avr-objcopy -j .text -j .data -O ihex demo.elf demo.hex

-## Flash applicaion code:
+## Flash application code:
+- Copy the bootloadHID bin created after that and paste it into your project folder.

 If applicaion is build using above commands then use command:
 - sudo ./bootloadHID demo.hex

 If application is build using Makefile provided with this project then use command:
 - make program

 ## References
 https://blog.akendo.eu/post/how_to_flash_an_atmega8/